Otromascomotu/Otromascomotu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Microverse Mini Bootcamp
+- 🔭 I’m currently learn on Microverse

 - 🌱 I’m currently learning to become a Full Stack Dev 💻